amadrzyk/COVID19-Hospital-PPE-API/README.md

 # 🏹 API Querying

 ### Query Parameters
+- `app_name`
+    - DESCRIPTION: the name of your application
+    - REQUIRED: yes
+    - TYPE: string, at least 5 characters
+    - DEFAULT: none
 - `radius_mi`
     - DESCRIPTION: radius around zip code in which to search for hospitals, in miles
     - REQUIRED: no